 Dirt is another thing you need to pay attention to when maintaining your oil prints and paintings this season.
 If you let dirt accumulate on the surfaces of the artworks, it will attract mold, pollutants, and moisture.
 When these elements come onto the scene, they will damage them.
-You should also remember to keep your artwork away from all smoke because enough exposure to it can lead to damage and accumulation of soot eventually destroys their esthetic appeal and value.
+You should also remember to keep your artwork away from all smoke because enough exposure to it can lead to damage and the accumulation of soot eventually destroys its esthetic appeal and value.

 Handle With Care

 Another tip to help you maintain your oil paintings during this cold season is handling them carefully.
 When preparing them for transportation, you should hold the paintings on both sides.
 You must also avoid holding the painting from the top of the frame and by its hanging wire.
 Also, it is necessary to avoid bumping the paintings on canvas since they can crack and damage their surfaces.